Osborn Elliott Prize

 The Osborn Elliott Prize for Excellence in Journalism on Asia, affectionately referred to as the “Oz Prize,” is awarded annually to a writer or team of writers who has produced the best example of journalism about Asia in print or online during the calendar year.
 The 2023 prize was awarded to Sue-Lin Wong and David Rennie of The Economist for their China coverage.

-Former editor-in-chief of Newsweek, Osborn Elliott set new standards for reporting and editing and became one of the earliest practitioners of "civic journalism" — the deliberate focusing of the journalistic enterprise on urgent issues of public policy.
+Established in 2003, the prize honors the late Osborn Elliott, a legendary journalist and former editor-in-chief of Newsweek.
+Elliott set new standards for reporting and editing, and became one of the earliest practitioners of “civic journalism,” the deliberate focusing of the journalistic enterprise on urgent issues of public policy.

 2012: April Rabkin, Fast Company